datacareph/notif360/README.md

 ```
 > Replace `$WWW_PROJECT_DIR` with your actual project folder.

-This will automatically build a new docker image and spawn up the docker container.
+This will automatically build a new `Docker image` of approximately `15MB` and spawn the `Docker container`.

 Check these cron [schedules](https://github.com/datacareph/notif360/blob/main/notif360/20-scheduler) in the docker container.